 While this coping mechanism might have worked well as a child, it doesn’t work in adulthood.
 As the first step, learning how to calm the body will help calm the mind.
 Then we can think clearly.

-Sometimes anxiety is about what is going on in the moment and other times it is about dealing with the past.
-The problem when we do not deal with what has disturbed in the past is that we may experience mysterious or painful symptoms in our bodies; or we don’t experience anything.
+Sometimes anxiety is about what is going on at the moment and other times it is about dealing with the past.
+The problem when we do not deal with what has disturbed in the past is that we may experience mysterious or painful symptoms in our bodies, or we don’t experience anything.
 We need to get back “online” and address the disturbance.
-This can be done gently and without flooding.
+This can happen gently and without flooding with proper techniques.

-This brings us to a significant question: How is it that animals in the wild, constantly dealing with danger, do not appear to be traumatized?
+This brings us to a significant question: How is it that animals in the wild, constantly dealing with danger, do not appear to have trauma?
 The difference is they do not have a thinking brain (prefrontal cortex).
-They are never told, “Stop it, pull yourself together, it wasn’t that bad”.
+They never hear, “Stop it, pull yourself together, it wasn’t that bad”.
 They are able to metabolize the experience and return to grazing with the other animals.
 Many human beings who have been traumatized do not have this ability, and it’s not their fault.

 Somatic therapy works primarily with the “felt sense” of the trauma by accessing physical sensations, imagery and motor patterns, with less emphasis on thinking or emotional processes.
 When a traumatic event takes place, if it was not discharged or released, it becomes locked in the nervous system, especially if the person was unable to escape or fight.
 An incomplete physiological response may develop if the person was unable to fight or get away.
-To allow the activation that is trapped in the body to be released, we focus on sensations in various parts of the body.
-Sensing into the body is one of the most effective ways to release the survival energy that is trapped in the body.
+To release the activation trapped in the body, we focus on sensations in various parts of the body.
+Sensing into the body is one of the most effective ways to release the trapped survival energy.

 3 Types of Somatic Therapy: